micheles/papers/PITCHME.md

 - we switched to NFS to read the inputs (and it is also useful for
   @color[green](sharing) the code)
-- IMPORTANT: do not produce too many tasks, the data transfer will kill you of the output queue will run out of memory
+- IMPORTANT: do not produce too many tasks, the data transfer will kill you, or the output queue will run out of memory, or both

 ---